isomerpages/singapore-customs-old/_businesses/05a-harmonised-system-classification-of-goods.md

 ![HSC1.png](/images/HSC1.png)

-### What is the Harmonized System (HS)?
+### What is the Harmonised System (HS)?

-The Harmonized Commodity Description and Coding System, or simply the HS, is an international nomenclature (at 6-digit level) developed by the World Customs Organisation (WCO) for the classification of goods.
+The Harmonised Commodity Description and Coding System, or simply the HS, is an international nomenclature (at 6-digit level) developed by the World Customs Organisation (WCO) for the classification of goods.

-### Structure of the Harmonized System (HS)
+### Structure of the Harmonised System (HS)

 The HS comprises of 21 Sections covering 97 Chapters.
 It consists of: